 Online Safety Tips Guide for Seniors

 Written in simple and readable English, this guide includes almost every aspect of internet safety.
-Also, the guide gives simple and effective tips to stay away from the phishing email attacks, cyber bullying, and spammers.
+Also, the guide gives simple and effective tips to stay away from phishing email attacks, cyberbullying, and spammers.
 This Online Safety Tips Guide for Seniors also highlights the ways seniors use the internet and the kind of risks linked.
-Detailed information about online banking, social networking and dating etc.
+Detailed information about online banking, social networking, dating, etc.

 There is also a detailed explanation of Identity Theft and the protection against it.
 You can also learn how to monitor and manage your online finance account without getting into any risk.
 Charity Scams is another very important topic covered in this safety guide.